UK starts mass Covid vaccination programme

-Britain on Tuesday hailed a turning point in the fight against the coronavirus pandemic, as it begins the biggest vaccination programme in the country's history with a new Covid-19 jab.
+Britain on Tuesday began the biggest vaccination programme in the country's history, with a 90-year-old grandmother becoming the first person to receive the Covid vaccine produced by Pfizer-BioNTech.

+The historic inoculation was given to Margaret Keenan at a hospital in Coventry, central England.

+"I feel so privileged to be the first person vaccinated against Covid-19," said Keenan, who turns 91 next week.

+Wearing a face-mask and sporting a snowman T-shirt under a grey cardigan she told reporters:

+"It's the best early birthday present I could wish for because it means I can finally look forward to spending time with my family and friends in the New Year after being on my own for most of the year."

-The first patients in line on what has been dubbed "V-Day" -- the over-80s, care home workers and at-risk frontline health and social care staff -- will roll up their sleeves for an initial dose from early morning.
+The first in line to get the vaccine on what has been dubbed "V-Day" are the over-80s, care home workers and at-risk frontline health and social care staff.

 They will then require a second jab in 21 days' time.